django-import-export/django-import-export/docs/advanced_usage.rst

 one of the available mixins, i.e. :class:`~import_export.admin.ExportMixin`, or :class:`~import_export.admin.ImportExportMixin`.

-Enabling import functionality means that a UI button will automatically be presented on the Admin page:
+Enabling export functionality means that a UI button will automatically be presented on the Admin page:

 .. figure:: _static/images/export-button.png
    :alt: The export button